 Stalls are conventional for a jet aircraft of this type, with a stall break that is not sharply defined, and does not result in the nose dropping.
 Instead, the stall is preceded by an easily identified low-frequency rumble that feels about the same regardless of landing gear or flap position.
-Wings-level stall speed ranges from 92 to 105 KIAS, depending on flap setting.
+Wings-level stall speed ranges from 88 to 103 KIAS, depending on flap setting.
 The slow spool-up time of the engine (nominally 9-12 seconds from idle to full power) means that the stall recovery must be a finesse exercise.
 Rushing the process will almost always result in a secondary stall and a further loss of altitude.
 This is a very important concept to grasp, especially in the traffic pattern, and its why L-39 pilots-in-training should spend a lot of time doing stalls and exploring the lower edge of the speed envelope.
 The aircraft is almost impossible to spin.

 For pilots who want to have some serious fun in their L-39s, formation flying offers a chance to really enjoy the handling characteristics of the airplane.
 Since there are a lot of these airplanes out there, the chances of finding a formation partner based nearby are pretty high.
 As with all other aspects of high-performance flying, a thorough knowledge of the airplane and its limitations is imperative in order to fly formation well (and safely) in the L-39.
 The slow engine response time dictates a higher level of pilot anticipation and experience than in some other jets, but this is certainly well within the capabilities of a disciplined jet warbird pilot of average skill level.